 Reed encourages applications from qualified international citizens seeking a broad and rigorous education in the liberal arts and sciences.
 The Admission Committee pays particular attention to the applicant’s ability to read, write, and understand English, since the substance of Reed’s courses and the style in which they are conducted demand a high degree of proficiency in the language.

-The college requires the Common Application, a School Report form with counselor recommendation, complete secondary school transcript (including predicted A-level results, where relevant), two teacher recommendations, a supplemental essay, and the SAT or ACT where available.
-For students who do not speak English at home or who attend schools where the language of instruction is not English, the college also recommends taking the Test of English as a Foreign Language (TOEFL) or the International English Language Testing Service assessment (IELTS).
+For students who are international and either do not speak English at home or attend schools where the language of instruction is not English, the college recommends the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System assessment (IELTS).
 These tests should be taken before January preceding the academic year for which admission is sought.
-Applicants should obtain information and register for the SAT at www.collegeboard.com, for the ACT at www.act.org, and for the TOEFL at www.toefl.org.
-More information about international application and financial aid can be found at www.reed.edu/apply/applying_to_reed/international.html.
-Any questions about application status, timing, or unusual circumstances should be sent to the Office of Admission at email@example.com.

-- A detailed outline of the home-school curriculum, including subject areas studied, texts used, and time spent on each discipline.
+- A detailed outline of the homeschool curriculum, including subject areas studied, texts used, and time spent on each discipline;

-- A comprehensive list of the books and texts read over the last four years, including novels, textbooks, and other resources.
+- A comprehensive list of the books and texts read over the last four years, including novels, textbooks, and other resources;

-- A letter of reference from a tutor, evaluator, or teacher who is not a family member.
+- A letter of reference from a tutor, evaluator, or teacher who is not a family member;

 In order to strengthen the application, we recommend:

 - An interview, either on or off campus, with an admission counselor.
 Interviews, on or off campus, are generally available from July through December for first-year applicants and through February for transfer applicants.